대수적 구조

 For any \(i\neq j\), if \(x\in G_i\) and \(y\in G_j\), then \(f_i(x)f_j(y)=f_j(y)f_i(x)\)

-is a condition that necessarily arises, because these are exactly the conditions satisfied by the \(\iota_i\).
-Because of this, Theorem 6 becomes the answer to our question only for abelian groups.
+is necessarily satisfied, because these are exactly the conditions satisfied by the \(\iota_i\).
+Consequently, Theorem 2 answers our question only for abelian groups.

-Using the universal property of the weak direct product, we can prove several properties analogous to those for the direct product.
-For instance, the following holds.
+Using the universal property of the weak direct product, one can prove several properties analogous to those for the direct product.
+For example, the following holds.

 Internal weak product